roots/sage/doc/usage.md

 ### page-custom.php

 An example of a custom page template.
-By default, this page is full width and doesn't contain a sidebar as defined in `lib/config.php`'s `roots_sidebar()` function.
+By default, this page is full width and doesn't contain a sidebar as defined in `lib/config.php`'s `bc_core_sidebar()` function.

 ### single.php